 What Channel is the 2026 FIFA World Cup On?

-Keep reading for full details on channels and match counts for each country.
+Keep reading for full details on channels and match counts in each region.

 FIFA World Cup 2026 USA TV Coverage and Channels